potatosalad/ruby-jose/examples/KEY-GENERATION.md

 *NOTE:* Only `Ed25519` is currently supported by `ssh-keygen`.

-The basic formula for generating a random octet sequence is `ssh-keygen -t TYPE -f FILE`, for example:
+The basic formula for generating a octet key pair is `ssh-keygen -t TYPE -f FILE`, for example:

 ```bash
 ssh-keygen -t ed25519 -f ed25519